wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * More importantly the oil **crisis** has had a destabilising effect on the world economy as a whole.

+* In the Melbourne  Herald  of Thursday, 6 October, 'Australia "Blind" to **Crisis**' is the claim made in the headlines.

 * The article states:
 Australia was facing an economic **crisis**, the Victorian director of the Australian Institute of Management,  Mr Ron  Gilchrist, said today.